ShubP/PuchAI-Price-Comparison-Server/README.md

 1. **Connection Failed**
    - Ensure your server is running on port 8086
-   - Check that ngrok is properly configured
+   - Check that ngrok (or your hosting) is properly configured over HTTPS
    - Verify your AUTH_TOKEN is correct

 2. **No Price Results**
+   - Ensure `SERPER_API_KEY` is set and valid
    - Try different search keywords
-   - Check if the product is available in your area
-   - Some platforms may be temporarily unavailable
+   - If results exist only on non-supported sites, they will be filtered out

 3. **Authentication Error**
-   - Verify your MY_NUMBER format (country code + number)
+   - Verify your `MY_NUMBER` format (country code + number)
-   - Check that AUTH_TOKEN matches what you use in Puch
+   - Check that `AUTH_TOKEN` matches what you use in Puch

 ### Debug Commands